Pauline Hanson

-Pauline Lee Hanson (née Seccombe, formerly Zagorski; born 27 May 1954) is an Australian politician who is the founder and leader of One Nation, a right-wing populist political party.
-Hanson has represented Queensland in the Australian Senate since the 2016 federal election.
+Pauline Lee Hanson (née Seccombe, formerly Zagorski; born 27 May 1954) is an Australian politician who is the leader of One Nation.
+She has been a senator for Queensland since 2016, and was the member of Parliament (MP) for the Queensland division of Oxley from 1996 to 1998.

-Hanson ran a fish and chip shop before entering politics in 1994 as a member of Ipswich City Council.
-She joined the Liberal Party of Australia in 1995 and was preselected for the Division of Oxley in Brisbane at the 1996 federal election.
-She was disendorsed shortly before the election after making contentious comments about Aboriginal Australians, but remained listed as a Liberal on the ballot paper.
-Hanson won the election and took her seat as an independent, before co-founding One Nation in 1997 and becoming its only MP.
-She attempted to switch to the Division of Blair at the 1998 federal election but was unsuccessful.
-Nevertheless, her newly formed party experienced a surge in popularity at the 1998 Queensland state election, garnering the second-highest number of votes of any party in the state.
+Born in Brisbane, Hanson worked in small businesses and was a councillor of Ipswich City Council, joining the Liberal Party in 1995.
+She was preselected as the Liberal candidate for the division of Oxley at the 1996 federal election, but was disendorsed by the party shortly before the election for her controversial comments about Aboriginal Australians.
+Hanson remained on the ballot paper as the Liberal candidate, winning the election to sit as an independent, before co-founding One Nation in 1997.
+She was unsuccessful in her re-election attempt at the 1998 election.

-After her defeat in 1998, Hanson unsuccessfully contested the 2001 election as the leader of One Nation but was expelled from the party in 2002.
-A District Court jury found Hanson guilty of electoral fraud in 2003, but her convictions were later overturned by three judges on the Queensland Court of Appeal.
+Hanson unsuccessfully contested the 2001 election as the leader of One Nation, but was expelled from the party in 2002.
+A District Court jury found Hanson guilty of electoral fraud in 2003, but her convictions were later overturned by the Queensland Court of Appeal.
 She spent 11 weeks in jail prior to the appeal being heard.
+Following her release, Hanson ran in several state and federal elections, as the leader of her United Australia Party and as an independent before rejoining One Nation in 2013 and becoming leader again the following year.
+She was narrowly defeated at the 2015 Queensland state election, but was elected to the Senate at the 2016 election, along with three other members of the party.
+She was re-elected at the 2022 election.

-Following her release, Hanson ran in several state and federal elections, as the leader of Pauline Hanson's United Australia Party and as an independent before rejoining One Nation in 2013 and becoming leader again the following year.
-She was narrowly defeated at the 2015 Queensland state election, but was elected to the Senate at the 2016 federal election, along with three other members of the party.
-She was re-elected at the 2022 federal election.
+Since 1996, Hanson has been widely characterised as radical right, far-right and right-wing populist.
+She has called for massive reductions in the number of migrants allowed into Australia, and has made controversial critical comments about Indigenous Australians, Asian Australians, Islam and African migrants.
+In 2017 and 2025, Hanson gained media attention for wearing a burqa into the Australian Senate.
+She was suspended from the Senate for seven days for the 2025 event.